SquareBracketAssociates/Booklet-TestingInPharo/Chapters/SUnit/Cookbook.md

 In this case, as soon as the test finds the first element of the collection that isn't `even`, the test stops.
-However, we would usually like to continue, and see both how many elements, and which elements, aren't `even` \(and maybe also log this information\).
+However, we would usually like to continue and see both how many elements, and which elements, aren't `even` \(and maybe also log this information\).

 You can do this as follows: